visclos/react-training-todolist/README.md

 Welcome to your first React project !
 In this app, you will discover the basic concepts of ReactJS.
+This is a pure frontend app, so the creation, update or deletion of the data are not persisted.
+Which means, each time you refresh the page, the app gets back to its initial state.

 ## Setup